sagarbaver/Clean-Code-Notes/README.md

 In general we want function call dependencies to point in the downward direction.
 That is, a function that is called should be below a function that does the calling.
 This creates a nice flow down the source code module from high level to low level. _(This is the exact opposite of languages like Pascal, C, and C++ that enforce functions to be defined, or at least declared, before they are used)_

 ### Horizontal Formatting
+How long should a line be?
+You never have to scroll right to see it.

 #### Horizontal Openness and Density